killuhwhale/appium/src/README.md

         Size of validation report dict (5): 27.77 KB Size of validation report dict (6): 29.59 KB Size of validation report dict (7): 32.03 KB

-    - Test demo list with new model.
-        - Free fire should work,
-        - Facebook on Duolingo should work

-    - Improve model
-        - Slider label added,
-            - Train on new dataset
-            - Update program to use new model
-            - Add to login methods, AppLogin
-                - If game, look for age and sliders...
-                - Separate login_methoid so to speak
-                    - It is more of an exploration on games to get them to load even if they dont have a login...

-        -1.
-Explore Age verification
-            - Empty form fields to type age will probably be the trickiest...

  Make Money: Play & Earn Cash   us.current.android   PASSED   - [eve_192.168.1.125:5555]